ernsheong/jonlinblog.com/source/blog/2015-04-06-personal-encounters.html.markdown

 Well, I suppose three's a charm for the stubborn person that I was (and perhaps still am).

+Soon after, I realized that I was deeply loved.
+This love does not depend on my ability to serve.
+It's the kind of love where you can lose everything and yet still have everything.

-But perhaps with great encounters there would be great responsibility someday.
+But perhaps great encounters entail great responsibility someday.